 We will visit also Brasov Synagogue, built in 1899.
 Jewish have lived in Brasov since 1807, when Rabbi Aaron Ben Jehuda was given permission to live in the city, a privilege until then granted only to Saxons.
 The Jewish Community of Brasov was officially founded 19 years later, followed by the first Jewish school in 1864 and the building of the Synagogue in 1901.
 The Jewish population of Brasov expanded rapidly to 1,280 people in 1910 and 4,000 in 1940.
 Today, the community has about 230 members, after many families left for Israel between World War II and 1989.

-After Breakfast at the hotel and then drive to Sighisoara, Europe’s best preserved medieval town.
+Breakfast in the morning, then drive to Sighisoara, Europe’s best preserved medieval town.
 Sighisoara is one of the most beautiful towns in the heart of Transylvania.
 The whole medieval citadel is a part of UNESCO World Heritage.
 German architectural influences are visible throughout the entire city.
 Sighisoara was for several centuries a military and political stronghold.
 One of its most famous attractions is the Clock Tower (Council Tower), built in the 14th Century.
 This was the control tower of the main gate of the 2,500 foot long defensive wall.

 Highlights include: Guild Tower, Venetian House (built in the 13th Century), Vlad the Impaler (Dracula) House, Antler House, Wood Covered Staircase, Hill Church, Hermann Oberth Square.

-Accommodation in 3* pension/hotel in Baia Mare, breakfast included.
+Accommodation in a 3* pension/hotel in Baia Mare, breakfast included.

 In the morning, breakfast buffet at the hotel.
 After breakfast drive to Sapanta and visit the Merry Cemetery, unique in the world, amazing due to its originality.
 The wooden crosses, sculptured and painted by craftsman Stan Patras, turned it into an authentic museum.
 The colours of the crosses and the humorous texts on them capture for eternity the essential episodes of life and show the strength of the Romanian spirit, which do not fear of death.

-After breakfast will visit VORONET Monastery (1547, most known for the frescoes with predominant blue color - Voronet blue, surnamed “The Sixtin Chapel of the East", these frescoes depict a fairy-tale world, painted on a "piece of heaven".
+Breakfast in the morning, then we will visit Voronet Monastery (1547, most known for the frescoes with predominant blue color - Voronet blue, surnamed “The Sixtin Chapel of the East", these frescoes depict a fairy-tale world, painted on a "piece of heaven".
 This "jewel of Bucovina" was built by Romanian great ruler Stefan the Great in 1488).

-Accommodation in Gura Humorului, in 4* pension/hotel, breakfast included.
+Accommodation in a 4* hotel in Piatra Neamt, breakfast buffet included.